-- 1. Each building will have a separate central heating system.
-Heating shall be provided at each individual building. - Hot water systems shall have a combination sediment and air eliminator. - 3.
-Steam system condensate return units shall be above grade, with dual pumps and mechanical seals. - 4.
-Fire tube steam boilers shall be fitted with hinged access end plates. - 5.
-All motors located outdoors that will operate in a lead/lag configuration (pumps, cooling tower fans, etc.) shall have trickle voltage-style motor winding heaters. - 6.
-Hot water boilers shall be fully modulating gas-fired condensing, firetube design.

-- 7. Heat exchanger shall be constructed of stainless steel and include a minimum 10 year warranty.
+- 8. Boiler flue venting shall be UL-listed AL294C individually routed to exterior termination, in accordance with boiler and vent manufacturer requirements. - Condensing boilers shall be provided with condensate acid neutralization kits. - 10.
+Start up and owner training shall be provided by factory trained personnel. - Each building will have a separate central heating system.
+Heating shall be provided at each individual building. - 2.
+Hot water systems shall have a combination sediment and air climinator. - Steam system condensate return units shall be above grade, with dual pumps and mechanical seals. - 4.
+Fire tube steam boilers shall be fitted with hinged access end plates. - All motors located outdoors that will operate in a lead/lag configuration (pumps, cooling tower fans, etc.) shall have trickle voltage style motor winding heaters. - Hot water boilers shall be fully modulating gas fired condensing, firetube design. - Heat exchanger shall be constructed of stainless steel and include a minimum 10 year warranty.
 Turndown shall be a minimum of 14:1.
 Provide with an automatic 02 monitoring to continually adjust the air to gas mixture to optimize combustion efficiency. - 8.
 Hot water boiler control/management shall be of the same manufacturer as boiler to sequence, control, and monitor the boiler installation including control of associated isolation valves and distribution pumps.
-Control system shall be BACnet compatible and at a minimum report a boiler fault and statue to the BAS.
-Heating hot water supply temperature shall be capable of being reset based on outdoor air temperature. - Hot water boiler flue vents shall be UL-listed AL294C individually routed to exterior termination and be in accordance with both boiler and vent manufacturer requirements.
+Control system shall be BAOnet compatible and at a minimum report a boiler fault and statue to the BAS.
+Heating hot water supply temperature shall be capable of being reset based on outdoor air temperature. - 9.
+Het water beiler flue vents shall be ULlisted AL2940

+- individually routed to exterior termination and be in accordance with both boiler and vent manufacture requirements.
 Condensing boilers shall be provided with condensate acid neutralization kits. - 10.
-Start up and owner training shall be by factory-trained personnel.
+Start up and owner training shall be by factory trained personnel.